New jack swing: Golden age

-Many songs with elements of new jack swing ranked in the top 10 of the US R&B and US "Hot 100" charts Billboard throughout the late 1980s and early 1990s.
-It is given the years of 1986 through 1992 as the height of its popularity with it reaching its peak in 1989.
+Many songs with elements of new jack swing peaked in the top 10 of the U.S. R&B and U.S. Billboard Hot 100 chart throughout the late 1980s and early 1990s.
+The height of its popularity was 1988–1993, with it reaching its peak in 1990.

-In 1987, Keith Sweat's first new jack swing song "I Want Her" was number 5 on the US charts.
-It is considered the first official New Jack Swing hit.
-A few months later, Bobby Brown’s “My Prerogative” would take the genre even further.
+In 1987, Keith Sweat's first new jack swing song "I Want Her" peaked at number 5 on the U.S. Billboard Hot 100 chart.
+It is considered the first new jack swing hit.
+A few months later, Bobby Brown's "My Prerogative" would take the genre even further.

 The musician and record producer Teddy Riley's group Guy, a group which was one of the early pioneers of hip-hop and R&B had a hit with the song "Groove Me", which went to number 4 in the US R&B charts, and the 1988 song "Teddy's Jam", which ranked number 5 in the US R&B charts.
 Single "My Fantasy" was from the OST Do the Right Thing.
 "New Jack City" was on the soundtrack for the film of the same title.
 Johnny Kemp's "Just Got Paid" also cracked the top 10 on the Billboard Hot 100 in 1988 and went to number 1 on the Hot Dance Music/Club Play.
 The musician and Al B. Sure! had success with "Nite and Day" and other two singles went to the Top 5 of the R&B chart in 1988.

 In 1988, Bobby Brown began his string of Top 10 Billboard hits from his second album, Don't Be Cruel, which ranked number 1 in the US.
 In that same year, Paula Abdul had the US number 1 hit "Straight Up".
 Tony!
 Toni!
 Toné! had three songs in the top ten of the Hot R&B/Hip-Hop Singles & Tracks, including "Little Walter" which hit number 1.
 New Edition after being in a transition due to the departure of Bobby Brown recruited Johnny Gill as his placement, leading to the release of the Jimmy Jam and Terry Lewis produced album Heart Break, which spun off five hit singles "If It Isn't Love", "You're Not My Kind of Girl", "Can You Stand the Rain", "Crucial", and "N.E.
 Heartbreak".